zigbee-alliance/distributed-compliance-ledger/docs/cli-help.md

   Example: `dclcli tx pki add-x509-cert --certificate="----BEGIN CERTIFICATE----- ......" --from=jack`

-- Revokes the given intermediate or leaf X509 certificate.
+- Revoke the given intermediate or leaf X509 certificate.
 Can be done by the certificate's issuer only.

   Role: Any

-  Command: `dclcli tx pki revoke-x509-cert --subject=<string> --subject-key-id=<hex string> --from=<account>``
+  Command: `dclcli tx pki revoke-x509-cert --subject=<string> --subject-key-id=<hex string> --from=<account>`

   Flags:
     - subject: `string` - certificates's `Subject`.